zerotier/terraform-multicloud-quickstart/README.md

 </p>

 To lower the bar of entry, you can toggle which cloud vendors are enabled in the config section.
-The process for creating cloud service accounts is outside the scope of this document, but should be pretty straight forward.
+The process for creating service accounts is outside the scope of this document, but should be pretty straight forward.
 You can do this.
-We beleive in you.
+We believe in you.

 ## Configure the Quickstart repository